Incorporating Subsampling into Bayesian Models for High-Dimensional Spatial Data: Application

 This benchmark dataset is particularly useful because it allows us to compare our modification (i.e., using a data subset model) of a standard spatial model (i.e., based on covariograms) to a large list of current spatial methods including FRK \citep{cressie2008fixed}, Gapfill \citep{gerber2018predicting}, Lattice Kriging \citep{nychka2015multiresolution}, Local Approximate Gaussian Process (LAGP; \citealp{gramacy2015local}), Metakriging \citep{guhaniyogi2018meta}, Multiresolution Approximations (MRA; \citealp{jurek2021multi}), Nearest Neighbor Process (NNGP; \citealp{datta2016hierarchical}), Spatial Partitioning \citep{sang2011covariance}, Predictive Process \citep{banerjee2008gaussian}, SPDE \citep{lindgren2011explicit}, Covariance Tapering \citep{furrer2006covariance}, Periodic Embedding \citep{guinness2019spectral}, and Multi-scale Vecchia (MSV) approximation \citep{zhang2022multi}.
+We also compare our proposed model's performance with SoD \citep{chalupka2013framework} for subsample sizes 2,000 and 5,000.
+The author's laptop computer crashed when we ran SoD with $n=10,000$, which is not surprising because of kriging's natural restriction on $n$ \citep{rulliere2018nested}.
 Our goal is to show that we can take a familiar standard spatial model for low-dimensional stationary spatial data, and modify it with a data subset model to make it produce similar predictions as the state-of-the-art methods.
 This is particularly exciting, as the spatial data subset model can be scaled to effectively any dataset that can be stored, and hence, similar predictive performance on a well-known benchmark dataset would suggest that our approach would be reasonable to consider it in extremely high-dimensional settings.

 The dataset consists of LST observations on a $500\times 300$ grid (150,000 observations in total) ranging longitude values from -95.91153 to -91.28381, and latitude values from 34.29519 to 37.06811.
 The ranges of longitude and latitude, and also the date on which the LST is measured are chosen because of the sparse cloud cover over the region on that day.
 We have 1.1\% missing data due to cloud cover, leaving 148,309 out of 150,000 observed values to be used.
 We use the same train and test dataset split as it is given in \cite{heaton2019case}.
 We keep 105,569 observations in the training set, and 42,740 observations in the out-of-sample test set.
 In Figure \ref{fig:satdata}, we plot the entire dataset on the left panel where the 1.1\% missing observations are represented by the grey region.
 We also plot the training dataset on the right panel where the grey region represents the missing data and the test data.